-Parameter Description Option to etcd CA Key The CA Key path for etcd, used to generate certificates for etcd.
-Member Certificate The certificate path to use for etcd cluster members, signed with the etcd CA. The EtcdHost role can specify a member CA as well, and in that case it overwrites any value set here. peer-cert-file Member Certificate Key The key path to use for etcd cluster members, signed with the etcd CA. The EtcdHost role can specify a member CA as well, and in that case it overwrites any value set here. peer-key-file Client CA The CA used for client certificates.
-When set it is assumed client certificate and key are generated and signed with this CA by another party. etcd still expects the path to be correct for the client certificate and key. trusted-ca-file Client Certificate The client certificate, used by etcdctl, for example. cert-file Client Certificate Key The client certificate key, used by etcd-ctl for example. key-file
+Parameter Description Option to etcd Name etcd cluster name. initial-cluster-token Election Timeout Election timeout, in milliseconds. election-timeout Heart Beat Interval Heart beat interval, in milliseconds. heartbeat-interval CA The certificate authority (CA) Certificate path for etcd, used to generate certificates for etcd. peer-trusted-ca-file CA Key The CA Key path for etcd, used to gen- erate certificates for etcd.
+Member Certificate The certificate path to use for etcd clus- ter members, signed with the etcd CA. The EtcdHost role can specify a mem- ber CA as well, and in that case it over- writes any value set here. peer-cert-file Member Certificate Key The key path to use for etcd cluster members, signed with the etcd CA. The EtcdHost role can specify a member CA as well, and in that case it overwrites any value set here. peer-key-file Client CA The CA used for client certificates.
+When set it is assumed client certificate and key are generated and signed with this CA by another party. etcd still ex- pects the path to be correct for the client certificate and key. trusted-ca-file Client Certificate The client certificate, used by etcdctl, for example. cert-file Client Certificate Key The client certificate key, used by etcd- ctl for example. key-file